laurenceburce/job-tracker/README.md

 npm start

 # POSSIBLE IMPROVEMENTS
-Save the data for when the server is restarted the AI response takes a while to generate, add a feature that shows a loading icon or output what the bot is saying/thinking
+Instead of having the text box displayed, add a button option if the user wants to enter a text instead of a file Save the data for when the server is restarted the AI response takes a while to generate, add a feature that shows a loading icon or output what the bot is saying/thinking